CSC-550-list/deliverables/Deliverables/Deliverable 1.md

 ### 1) Introduction -- Elif Sahin

   #### Project statement and objectives
+  Individuals may have multiple tasks to complete and want to organize them.
+They can be a project manager, an operation manager, a student with a busy schedule, a financial analyst, or even a person who is working full time and also trying to organize their time to cook, do laundry, or any type of housework.
+This organization would be done by writing on a post-it or a piece of paper in the past.
+However, with technology evolving, it can be done by creating a word document, putting the task in excel, or saving them to a phone's notes.
+The downside of these approaches are that it takes time, it’s hard to put the tasks in an order, and does not have self-reminders, the individual will have to track their document or notes to keep updated with what will come next.
+This project's objective is to develop a user-friendly, fast performing, and effective to-do list website that lets users prioritize, arrange their tasks, and improve their time and task management skills.

   #### Major functions
+  1. Users can create a task, edit it, and mark it complete when the task is done.
+  2. User can set reminders while creating their task.
+  3. Users can put their tasks in different categories.
+  4. Users can set deadlines for their tasks.
+  5. Users can view their weekly and monthly dashboard that illustrates their process of completing tasks.
+  6. Users can share their to-do list with different users.

   ####  Performance issues (if any)
+  1. Users network speed
+  2. Security issues
+  3. Requirement of servers
+  4. Database optimization
+  5. Syncronization with different platforms

 ### 2) Project Estimates - Bulut Tok